higherkindness/mu-scala/docs/src/main/docs/guides/metrics-reporting.md

 permalink: /guides/metrics-reporting
 ---

+TODO this page looks fine but needs a review just in case

 # Metrics Reporting

 Currently, [Mu] provides two different ways to monitor [gRPC] services: `Prometheus` and `Dropwizard`.
 The usage is quite similar for both.